top of page

 Hiking Clothes

-Merino wool is a great option for its breathability, moisture-wicking properties, and ability to regulate body temperature.
-Merino is itch-free and odor resistant so you can reduce your packing by wearing merino day after day without smelling.
-Winning!
+Ideally you will need only two sets of clothes, one for hiking and another dry & warm set for evenings.
+But don't worry, Merino wool is a great clothing option for its breathability, moisture-wicking properties, and ability to regulate body temperature.
+It is itch-free and odor resistant so you can reduce your packing by wearing merino day after day without smelling.
+No judgement if you start wearing Merino 'in real life' too.

 New Zealand is home to some of the best quality Merino brands in the world, Ice Breaker and Mons Royale, that will last for years and make you look like a legit outdoor adventurer on the mountain.